-How to Use Baking Soda
+Using Baking Soda

+Baking soda should be mixed thoroughly with dry ingredients before adding liquids because it reacts with water.
 This will ensure even leavening, the process by which dough and bread rise.
-Baking soda is normally used alone when sour milk, buttermilk or other acidic liquid is included in the recipe.
+Baking soda is normally used alone when sour milk, buttermilk, or other acidic liquid is included in the recipe.

 Although baking soda was once added to water before boiling green vegetables because it was thought to preserve color, it is now known that this process destroys the vegetables' vitamin C content.
 Ignore this old wives' tale.

-How to Store Baking Soda
+Storing Baking Soda

 Place an opened box of baking soda into a zip-top bag and squeeze the air out before sealing it.
 You can also pour the baking soda into an airtight jar and seal it.